Chart Color Schemes

 Keilor Lodge has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Keilor Lodge's estimated population is around 1,688.
-This reflects an increase of 20 people since the 2021 Census, which reported a population of 1,668.
-The change was inferred from AreaSearch's resident population estimate of 1,686 following examination of ABS's latest ERP data release in June 2024 and one validated new address since the Census date.
-This level of population equates to a density ratio of 1,962 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Keilor Lodge's 1.2% growth since census positions it within 1.3 percentage points of the SA3 area (2.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Keilor Lodge is around 1,688.
+This reflects an increase since the 2021 Census which reported a population of 1,668 people.
+The change was inferred from AreaSearch's estimation of the resident population at 1,686 following examination of the latest ERP data release by the ABS in June 2024 and one additional validated new address since the Census date.
+This level of population results in a density ratio of 1,962 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Keilor Lodge's 1.2% growth since census is within 1.4 percentage points of the SA3 area (2.6%), indicating competitive growth fundamentals.
+The population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, Keilor Lodge is expected to grow by 72 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.7% in total over the 17 years.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Keilor Lodge is expected to grow by approximately 70 persons to 2041, reflecting an increase of around 3.7% in total over the 17-year period.

 Frequently Asked Questions - Population